 The Grand Forks Lions Club has been active in community support ever since its inception.
 Over the years the club has sponsored Boys State and Girls State in North Dakota.
 The club has helped to organize new Lions Clubs in various communities throughout North Dakota, has provided financial and material support to Boy Scouts, Girl Scouts and other youth groups in North Dakota, has donated funds to help build the Memorial Stadium at the University of North Dakota; and built a hockey rink for youth hockey teams.
 It has taken an active interest in the North Dakota School for the Blind and was instrumental in getting the school moved from Bathgate to Grand Forks.
 Historically the club has provided leadership within District 5, North Dakota, South Dakota, Saskatchewan, and also at the international level.
 The Grand Forks Lions Club has been an active and vital part of community development in Grand Forks and the surrounding area.

-The records are incomplete and only give a fragmentary view of the history of the Grand Forks Lions Club.
+The records are incomplete and only give a fragmented view of the history of the Grand Forks Lions Club.